HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Related Works

 XILINX INT4 and INT8~{\cite{xilinxint4, xilinxint8}} support specifically for 4-bit and 8-bit processing on Xilinx FPGAs.
-They can be easily extended to process lower bitwidths than 4 and 8 by bitwidth extension.
+They pack multiple inputs to enable multi-channel multiplication and can be easily extended to process lower bitwidths than 4 and 8 by bitwidth extension.
 Particularly, both methods adopt existing $28\times17$ DSP units and pack the low-bitwidth data to the input ports to process two or four multiplication operations simultaneously, which improves the processing efficiency of the DSP.
-Although these solutions require the data to be either packed before sending to the DSP or use dedicated logic paths to pack the data during runtime, they use existing DSP units, and the solutions can be simply wrapped as High Level Synthesis (HLS) libraries, so these are considered as software solutions.
+Although these solutions require the data to be either packed before sending to the DSP or use dedicated logic paths to pack the data during runtime, they use existing DSP units, and the solutions can be simply wrapped as High Level Synthesis (HLS) libraries.